 What Are Probiotics for Dogs?

-Probiotics are live microorganisms (bacteria and yeasts) that are beneficial for gut health.
+Probiotics are live microorganisms (bacteria and yeasts) that are beneficial for digestive health.
 They're similar to the good bacteria that naturally live in the digestive system and can help restore the balance of gut flora when it's been disrupted.
 That's why probiotics are often referred to as "friendly," "good," or "healthy" bacteria.

 What Are Digestive Enzymes?

-Dogs produce three main types of digestive enzymes: proteases, which break down proteins; amylases, which break down carbohydrates; and lipases, which break down fats.
+Dogs produce three main types of enzymes: proteases, which break down proteins; amylases, which break down carbohydrates; and lipases, which break down fats.
 Cellulase is another type of enzyme that helps break down fibre, but dogs don't produce this naturally.

-The pancreas is the primary organ responsible for producing digestive enzymes.
+The pancreas is the primary organ responsible for producing enzymes.
 These enzymes are then secreted into the small intestine, where they help break down food.

 If the pancreas isn't functioning properly, or if not enough enzymes are being produced, dogs can experience poor digestion, nutrient deficiencies, and other health problems.

-Dietary sources of digestive enzymes can be found in many foods, like pineapple and mango.
+Dietary sources of enzymes can be found in many foods, like pineapple and mango.
 Find out which of your dog's favourite fruits and vegetables might be offering more nutrition than you thought.

-Do Dogs Need Prebiotics, Probiotics, and Digestive Enzymes?
+Do Dogs Need Prebiotics, Probiotics, and Enzymes?

 These can be given to your dog in small amounts or mixed into their food.
-Here are a few of the best options:
+Many of the food source choices provide dietary fibre, unlike probiotics.

 Raw goat's milk is a tasty meal additive for dogs.
 Check out the amazing Benefits of Goat's Milk for Dogs and learn how to feed this delicious food topper.